 The lack of natural light in a room may deprive inhabitants of many health benefits obtained through sunlight exposure.
 Vitamin D enhances mood and fights seasonal depression.
 It also regulates body temperature and circadian rhythms.
 If you and your family members are getting plenty of sunlight exposure elsewhere, blackout shades may not cut into nourishment, but remember to maintain a balance of sunlight protection and exposure for maximum health.

 Higher Electricity Costs

 The lack of light penetration may be beneficial during sleeping hours, but otherwise shades that block all sunlight may increase the need for interior lighting.
 While the electricity costs will most likely not eclipse the other energy savings these products provide, it is a fact to consider when contemplating purchase.

 Blackout shades weigh more than the average curtain panel.
 When calculating the cost of blackout shades, figure in the price of sturdy curtain rods and hardware to support each panel’s weight.
 Using your old curtain rods may result in buckling in the middle, which will let in light from the window and cut down on the benefits provided.

-Discuss your window treatment preferences with the team at Utah Blinds Gallery and receive professional advice on choosing blackout shades to match your decorating style.
+Discuss your window treatment preferences with the team at Utah Blinds Gallery Wallpaper Warehouse and receive professional advice on choosing blackout shades to match your decorating style.